 Campus Free Speech Initiative Project Director

-PEN America seeks a program director to lead our efforts on defending free speech and open discourse at U.S. colleges and universities.
-The director will lead PEN America’s work in shaping these important national debates, helping to develop and amplify the organization’s thought leadership, approaches, and materials nationally.
-The director will bring advocacy and communication skills to raise PEN America’s profile within campus speech debates, engaging with a wide range of partners and stakeholders.
+PEN America seeks an innovative and energetic project director to lead our efforts defending free speech and open discourse at U.S. colleges and universities.
+The director will drive forward PEN America’s work in shaping the national debate around free expression on campus, expanding the organization’s thought leadership, engagement, and outreach.

-PEN America now seeks an energetic, visionary full-time leader to further develop this program and contribute meaningfully to fostering a more constructive approach to the defense of free speech at universities and among a rising generation of Americans.
+PEN America now seeks an energetic, visionary full-time leader to further develop our Campus Speech Project and contribute meaningfully to fostering an engaging, inclusive approach to the defense of free speech at universities and among a rising generation of Americans.

-- Developing and executing plans to further build and amplify PEN America’s campus speech work, including the development of materials, day-to-day analysis and commentary on key incidents, engagement with leaders in university administrations, academic associations and student groups, and identifying other forms of intervention that build upon PEN America’s existing work
+- Building and amplifying PEN America’s campus speech work through advocacy, analysis, and engagement on key issues; outreach to critical stakeholders; and identifying other forms of intervention that build upon PEN America’s existing work

-- Developing materials for use by campus administrators, student leaders, and faculty, e.g., tool kits, know-your-rights briefers and primers
+- Developing materials for use by campus administrators, student leaders, and faculty

 - Monitoring and analyzing relevant developments on America’s college campuses and guiding PEN America’s responses, in coordination with other PEN America staff

-- Raising PEN America’s profile in this area by attending and speaking at conferences and other events
+- Attending and speaking at conferences and other events

 - Proposal writing and donor cultivation to sustain and build the project